Want to Attend?

 - All other costs are payable to the venue for accommodation, food and the use of a meeting room for the workshopping sessions.
 The cost for the week is on the website here; this is all-inclusive and covers all meals during the week.

-- There is a ceiling of 15 members with a deposit payable on initial booking of £150.
-This is your deposit for Trigonos and you should note that it's not held by Milford and it's not returnable in the event that you decide to cancel.
+- There is a ceiling of 15 members with a deposit payable on initial booking of £235.
+This includes your Milford admin fee.
+You should note that your deposit is not returnable in the event that you decide to cancel.
 [See below*]

 - The deposit is paid to Milford on booking.
-The balance must be paid directly to Trigonos during the Milford week.
+The balance is currently paid directly to Trigonos during the Milford week.

 - Once the event fills up, there is a waiting list (in case someone drops out) which you can join by paying the deposit.
-This is held by Milford.
-The treasurer will hold this until the booking is either confirmed or cancelled.
+The Milford treasurer will hold this until the booking is either confirmed or cancelled.
 If no one drops out and you don't get a place you will get a full refund or you can take a place on the following year's Milford (or the next available Milford if that's already booked) and carry your deposit over.

 - Go here for booking details